tsgrissom/base-64-cli/README.md

 To compile, do the following:
 ```
 npm install
-tsc index.ts
+tsc interactive.ts
 ```
-Run the resulting `index.js`, or run the following to link the binary files to your command line:
+Run the resulting `interactive.js`, or run the following to link the binary files to your command line:
 ```
 npm link
 ```